justinpearson/Raspberry-Pi-for-iPhone-Backup/README.md

 After you click "Trust", it is okay for the phone to re-lock and turn off its display.

 For some reason the phone doesn't remember the RPi, so you must do this each time.

-If everything is set up correctly, the `backup-iphone.sh` script will start to run as soon as you plug in the phone.
-It tries to pair for about 2 minutes before it gives up, so you've got 2 minutes to remember to unlock the phone and click "Trust".
+If everything is set up correctly, the `backup-iphone.py` script will start to run as soon as you plug in the phone.
+It tries to pair for about 30 seconds before it gives up, so you've got 30 seconds to remember to unlock the phone and click "Trust".

 ## Troubleshooting tip

-To help debug problems, it's useful to keep an eye on several utilities:
+To help debug problems, try running `monitor.sh` on a Mac that can ssh into the Pi.
+It opens several terminal windows on the Mac that monitor various aspects of the USB-device manager and whether the phone is plugged in and paired.

+(The script `monitor.sh` assumes your `~/.ssh/config` file defines an ssh alias `rpi42` for sshing into the Pi.)

 - `watch -d -t lsusb` tells you when the phone is plugged in
 - `dmesg -w` gives you kernel messages